 The Company is a junior mineral exploration company engaged in the business of acquiring, exploring and evaluating natural resource properties and either joint venturing or developing these properties further or disposing of them when the evaluation is completed.
 The Company's material mineral properties of interest are all located in Argentina.
-Blue Sky is one of the Argentina's leading uranium exploration companies with more than 6,000 km2 of tenements.
+Blue Sky is one of the Argentina's leading uranium exploration companies with more than $6,000 \text{ km}^2$ of tenements.
 Argentina has an advanced nuclear industry, centred in the Rio Negro Province.
-As of April 2, 2014, the Company has not earned any production revenue, nor defined any mineral resources or reserves on any of its properties.
+As of the date of this report, the Company has not earned any production revenue, nor defined any mineral resources or reserves on any of its properties.